pact-foundation/pact-jvm/README.md

 ## Links

-* For an example of using pact-jvm with spring boot, have a look at https://github.com/mstine/microservices-pact
+* For examples of using pact-jvm with spring boot, have a look at https://github.com/Mikuu/Pact-JVM-Example and https://github.com/mstine/microservices-pact

 ## Documentation